xvelastin/unityaudioutility/README.md

 ## Other Scripts

-**ConstrainToRadius.cs** Constrains a gameobject to a given radius around another gameobject while following a third gameobject.
+**ConstrainToRadius:** Constrains a gameobject to a given radius around another gameobject while following a third gameobject.
 Created to confine the sounds of waves to the edges of a lake.

+**DistributeSoundsInEnvironment:** Randomly distributes prefabs in a given dropArea gameobject (takes scale values of a reference gameobject, eg. with a collider).
+Intended for distributing individual stems of larger ambiences.